Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Breakfast: Fuel up at that diner near the trailhead!

-Lunch: Bagel, powdered hummus, grapes
+Lunch: Bagel, cheese, grapes

-Dinner: Mountain House Chicken Teriyaki w/Rice
+Dinner: Mountain House Chicken Teriyaki with Rice

 Breakfast: Mountain House Breakfast Skillet